 It’s important to take chances because that’s how we grow and get better.

-Players at all levels can quickly fall into a pattern of only using skills that they’re most comfortable with.
+Players at all levels can quickly fall into a pattern of only using skills they’re most comfortable with.
 Younger players might only dribble with their strong hands.
 Encourage your players to take chances and reward the effort even if the result is less than optimal.

 “Inch-by-inch, life is a cinch; yard-by-yard, life is hard.”